milan102/DownloadArtwork/README.md

 Notes:

-*To use this program, you will need your own developer key a custom search engine id from Google*
+*To use this program, you will need your own developer key and a custom search engine id from Google*

 *Get your developer key here: https://console.developers.google.com/projectselector/apis/credentials